|Researchers at RIHN|

 Provisioning, regulating and cultural ecosystem services will be evaluated, and their spatial distribution will be modeled in relation to population and land use.
-The model will be used for evaluating the ecosystem services for different land use scenarios.
+The model will be used to evaluate the ecosystem services for different land use scenarios.

-Together with local communities and governments, transdisciplinary platforms will be formed at research sites to deepen understanding, discuss future options, and build consensus around Eco-DRR approaches.
-Transdisciplinary scenario analysis will be conducted in consideration of climate change and shrinking population.
+Together with local communities and governments, transdisciplinary platforms will be formed at research sites to deepen understanding of, discuss future options of, and build consensus around Eco-DRR approaches.
+Transdisciplinary scenario analysis under the conditions of climate change and declining population will be conducted.
 In addition, traditional and local knowledge of disaster risk reduction will be inventoried and evaluated for multi-functionalities shared in the platform.

-In collaboration with the insurance industry, a research forum will be formed to discuss the possibility and feasibility of insurance industry-led contributions to and economic incentives for Eco-DRR.
-The research forum will also assess various laws and institutions in national and local governments related to disaster risk reduction and land use.▲PAGE TOP
+In collaboration with the insurance industry, a research forum will be formed to discuss the possibility and feasibility of industry-led contributions to and economic incentives for Eco-DRR.
+The research forum will also assess various laws and institutions in national and local governments related to disaster risk reduction and land use.

 Figure 2 Map of the potential habitat of oriental white stork (green area) in central Japan.